Nigerian filmmaker Pascal Amanfo's wife slays in stylish gown for her wedding

-Pascal Amanfo: Ghanaian Movie Producer Weds A Beautiful Woman With Curves Slaying Stylish White Gown
+Pascal Amanfo: Nigerian Movie Producer Weds A Beautiful Woman With Curves Slaying Stylish White Gown

 - Nigerian filmmaker Pascal Amanfo is the latest celebrity groom in town as photos of his private wedding surfaced online